bmc/scalasti/README.md

 - **Stronger type safety**.
 You should _never_ need to cast objects you receive from the Scalast API.

+- **Mapped aggregates** provide the ability to add maps (which can be nested) as template attributes, which you can then deference within the template via dot-notation.

 For complete information, see the [Scalasti home page][].

 ## Copyright and license